kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 ## Wrap Up

-Building the release and getting the tar file is just the very first step of deployment.
+Building the release and getting the tarball is the very first step of deployment.
 The next steps of deployment normally involves:

 - Copying the tar file to production server
 - Extracting the tar file